Besendorfer/simple-port-scanner/README.md

 # JavaScript Simple Port Scanner

-I might eventually put this up on npmjs so this port scanner can be installed directly through npm, but currently you can just clone this project to get the code and run it with `node`.
+I might eventually put this up on npmjs so this port scanner can be installed directly through `npm`, but currently you can just clone this project to get the code and run it with `node`.

 ```
 git clone https://github.com/Besendorfer/simple-port-scanner.git
 ```

 As mentioned, you need `node` and `npm` to get this running.
-After you've installed those, you can either do an `npm install`, which installs the required packages listed in the packages.json file, or you can just install the two required packages on their own with `npm install q net-ping`.
+After you've installed those, you can either do an `npm install`, which installs the required packages listed in the package.json file, or you can just install the two required packages on their own with `npm install q net-ping`.

 After you've installed the necessary packages, all that you need to do now is to run it!